hackclub/hackclub/workshops/parallax_effect/README.md

 Check [this article](https://www.awwwards.com/30-great-websites-with-parallax-scrolling.html) for awesome another-level parallax examples

-Hope you love this workshop! :v:
+Hope you love this workshop! ✌️